vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_basic_model_checks.md

 ### Hydrodynamic

-- Do zero and check all loads in all structures
+- Do No load and check all loads in all structures
   - X, Y and Z starting positions
   - find the equilibrium position and specify utilze for zero load
-  - Check the structure loads
+  - Check the structure locations, loads etc.

+- Repeat Stability analysis
+  - Input correct FST position, (all structures)
+  - Remove the dl-correction term

+- For structure where force is determined by external python code:
+  - Going by pure force for determining position is difficult
+  - Need to include a combination of spring and damper to get the equilibrium position
+  - Provide additional force to get the overall force correct

 - X, Y and Z starting positions
+- Check if rotations are in deg or radians.
+Mark the plots accordingly

+- WSP:
+  - Deadband.
+How to capture it

 ### External Force Analysis

 - Why do we get 4 values at each time step.
-Should we take the final time step iteration value as the main value.
+  - For now, take the final time step iteration value as the main value.
+  - Check that multiple values are not for PMS3, PMS4, X and Y direction.

+-